bruceravel/BLA-XANES/doc/metis/mask.rst

 than one or two counts.

 Here is how the mask appears after applying the bad/weak step.
-It does a pretty good, but leaves a lot of spurious pixels that obviously are not part of the mask.
+It does a pretty good job, but leaves a lot of spurious pixels that obviously are not part of the mask.

 .. figure:: ../_images/nbf5_18951_badweak.png
    :target: ../_images/nbf5_18951_badweak.png